Curryxin3/Lab_platform/README.md

 #### If you want to know more, you can click on the video below to watch.

+## Usage
+- Python 3.5.6
+- Tensorflow 1.10
+- Pytorch 0.4.0
+- ...
+The UI of this platform is written by Pyqt5.
+Regarding the parameters of each network used in the platform, because it exceeds the file size requirement of Github, it is not uploaded.
+You can train by yourself or contact me.
 ## The authors
 - If you have any questions，you can contact me :email: curryxin@tju.edu.cn.
 - I'm also known to [blog](https://blog.csdn.net/Curry_xin)